christiskatsouris/Nonstationary/README.md

 ## Assignment 1

 Using one of the following Statistical Software: [R](https://www.r-project.org/), [Matlab](https://uk.mathworks.com/help/matlab/getting-started-with-matlab.html) or [Stata](https://www.stata.com/bookstore/getting-started-windows/) prepare a short empirical study based on a suitable time series dataset.
 The main focus is the use of both the first-order autoregressive AR(1) model as well as the p-th order autoregressive conditionally heteroscedastic model ARCH(p) and GARCH(p,q) for time-series data.
 The analysis should include: (i) model fitting and residual analysis, such as testing for the presence of autocorrelation in the residual series and testing for the presence of Arch/Garch effects, and (ii) testing for structural breaks using both retrospective and sequential break-point tests.

+## Remarks

+- Notice that the additional assumption of autocorrelated errors can be imposed when modeling financial time series, however a typical assumption in these models with autocorrelated errors is that the variance of the errors is constant over the sampling points (e.g., in discrete time models).

 ## References